nazalexx/S14A2023-final-Energuru/README.md

 - **GET**: Displays the index template (main page).

 #### /form
+- **GET**: Renders the `form0.html` template, which is a mini-form to enter the username, to start the main form
+- **POST**: Checks if the username exists in the database.
+Returns an error if it does.
+Redirects to `/form/&lt;username&gt;` if it does not.

+#### `/form/&lt;username&gt;`
-- **GET**: Takes all the necessary information from the json files and renders the `form.html` template with it.
-- **POST**: This method is in action when the user chooses to autofill the form.
-In this case, the autofill criteria (to autofill with efficient, average or inefficient inputs) is also passed to the `form.html` template.
+- **GET**: Takes all the necessary information from the json files and renders the `form.html` template with it (main form).
+If the user chooses to autofill the form, the parameters is passed to the url, e.g. ?autofill=efficient and renders the template with autofilled inputs.

 #### /results
 - **GET**: Just displays all the historical results of the website by rendering the `results.html` template.